alex-therapeutics/diga-api-client/docs/diga_api.md

 - prescription code
 - DiGA id of the manufacturer
 - time period for prescription
-- information about the invoice issuer and the insurance company
+- information about the invoice issuer and the insurer

 Additional information can be found on this [wiki page](https://github.com/alex-therapeutics/diga-api-client/wiki/Billing-validation---XRechnung).

 ### Encryption

 Given that we are dealing with patient data, it is required to properly encrypt the data sent within requests.
-The encryption is based on certificates which need to be requested at the itsg which acts as a trust center.
+The encryption is based on certificates which need to be requested at the ITSG which acts as a trust center.
 You can request it [here](https://www.itsg.de/produkte/trust-center/zertifikat-beantragen/), assuming that you already have an IK number.

 A technical documentation for the encryption (of course in German) can be found [here](https://www.gkv-datenaustausch.de/media/dokumente/standards_und_normen/technische_spezifikationen/Anlage_16.pdf).